machadi/PDL_1920_groupe-7/README.md

 ####Installing

-* Download IntelliJ IDEA Community from[www.jetbrains.com](www.jetbrains.com/idea/download/).
+* Download IntelliJ IDEA Community from [www.jetbrains.com](www.jetbrains.com/idea/download/).
 * Install the IDE by following the instructions on the screen.
 On the configuration import choice screen, click Do not import settings
 * Creation of the project.
 Click on Create New Project in the main screen.
 You will come across a screen displaying different possibilities to create a project from a base.